zuz9/node-folder-watch-vagrant-docker/readme.md

 ###Instructions###

 1. Just copy this vagrant file in your current project root
-2. Make sure your package.json file has this "start": "supervisor server.js"
+2. Make sure your package.json file has this "start": "supervisor server.js" * (see info below)
-3. your project runs in port 3000
+3. your node project runs in port 3000

 ###Notes###

+* step 2 above - this is important if you want it to monitor file changes for local development.
+You save you file on mac in you folder and docker container with web server restarts to show local changes.

 You might want to "npm install supervisor -g" so you can run it local with "npm start"